ihmeuw/vivarium_public_health/docs/source/advanced/mslt/uncertainty.rst

    correlated (e.g., the incidence rate for a single disease, across all age groups, sex, and ethnicity).

+   First, you need to generate data artifacts that contain the 2000 draws for each rate/value, using the ``build_simulation_files.py`` script in the **uncertainty_analysis** directory.
+   Note that this is currently a **very slow process** and generates data artifacts that are around **3 GB** in size.

-   A convenience script is provided, which can be used as follows:
+   A convenience script is provided in the **uncertainty_analysis** directory, which can be used as follows:

    .. code:: console